modelint/flatland-model-diagram-editor/README.md

 in the model file.
 You can think of the layout file as a "style sheet" for your models.
 Some benefits:

-* You can now put your models under configuration management since the source is all text.
-* Complex model layouts are easily edited without the need for tedious pixel pushing in a graphical editor
-* Executable UML (xUML) in particular is supported, but any similar kind of model diagrams can be supported with minor extensions

-In fact, you edit the models and layout in your favorite text editor and then a diagram is generated.
-So, technically, this is not an editor at all, but a diagram generator.
-That said, the generator and associated model and layout grammar/parsers effectively set you up with a powerful open source model editor.

-WARNING: I am still in the early days of releasing so it's going to be a few weeks before this tool is ready to use.
-I don't recommend wasting your time downloading just yet unless you just want to play with it and look at the code and documentation.
+WARNING: I am still in the early days of releasing to the greater public so it's going to be a few weeks/months before this tool is ready for the outside world.
+We are currently using it at the Toyota Research Institute for our work modeling the driving environment for autonomous vehicles.
+So this tool is in production and improving daily.
+Nonetheless, I don't recommend wasting your time downloading just yet unless you just want to play with it and look at the code and documentation.
 Follow me on [twitter](https://twitter.com/Leon_Starr) or [LinkedIn](https://linkedin.com/in/modelint) for updates.